Understanding your sewerage service

 On-site sewage management systems

-If your home is not connected to Council’s reticulated sewer system, then you are likely disposing of your wastewater via an on-site sewage management system.
+If your home is not connected to Council’s sewerage system, then you are likely disposing of your wastewater via an on-site sewage management system.
+These types of systems are more common in rural areas or towns that are not near the reticulated system.

 Although there are many variations of on-site effluent systems, there are 3 main types in use in the Shoalhaven, and they are: